DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 SmartThings has this Jekyll and Hyde relationship with two apps: the new app has several missing features, so you must install the old SmartThings app as well.
 What makes matters worse is that both apps are equally badly designed, and the support documentation would often describe how to use the app to achieve your purpose, but it was never clear which of the two apps they meant.
 In addition, there was no web site to control your home which is odd given that SmartThings is a cloud-based system.
 The only web site they do have is a badly designed developer focused site which lists your components and their configuration.

-In summary, SmartThings was no better at integrating my existing hotchpotch of equipment than Google Home as summarized in the table below.
+As showen in the table below, SmartThings was no better at integrating my existing hotchpotch of equipment than Google Home.

 <table class="blueTable">
   <thead>